About

 Universidad Nacional de Misiones, Posadas, Argentina.

-Thesis: Cytogenetic and molecular studies in species of the Genus Myotis in Northern Argentina.
+Cytogenetic and molecular studies in species of the Genus Myotis in Northern Argentina.

 Publications